Media Sales: Structuring Pre- and Post-Sales RolesBy: Tyler Miller Media Sales, Revenue Growth Strategy, Sales Coverage, Sales Strategy, Sales Talent

 Strategy questions during this process might include, Are my ad ops people executing the right tasks?
 Do we have the right number of traffickers?
 Can we better integrate DoubleClick for Publishers (DFP) and our CRM?
 Are we investing enough in creative?
 Publishers must determine how best to ensure that the front-end and back-end support systems are in tune with upfront sales.

-In part one of this two-part series covering how to successfully optimize sales support, we will consider how media sales strategy leaders can best execute sales reconfiguration.
+When discussing how organizations should successfully optimize sales support, consider how media sales strategy leaders can best execute sales reconfiguration.
 The following three steps outline how media sales organizations can maximize capacity to drive and fulfill customer demand.

 1. Align the customer-facing sales organization to current- and future-state strategy